How to Have Perfect Holidays in 2020!

 “One kid was quite candid about the candied canned yams.”

-I remember a few parties with inappropriate gifts and a few with obviously regifted gifts.
+I remember a few parties with inappropriate gifts and a few with obviously regifted presents.
 I remember some kids–let’s say–disappointed that another kid got something she didn’t.

 Let’s return to perfect parties after a brief discussion about…